On this page

 However, by choosing to join SA VPP, you will move off of the SA Concession Energy Discount Offer and move on to the SA VPP energy plan.

-If you are already an SA Concession Energy Discount customer and you want to join SA VPP, you are encouraged to compare both electricity plans carefully, as joining SA VPP may reduce your electricity bills further.
+If you are already an SA Concession Energy Discount customer and you want to join SA VPP, you are encouraged to compare both electricity plans carefully, as joining SA VPP may reduce your electricity bills further, but this will depend on the alternative options available to you.

-Since the solar and Tesla Powerwall home batteries in SA VPP need to work together, signals are sent to the batteries remotely via software.
-Home internet connections (wifi or Ethernet) are the best way to do this quickly and reliably, as they typically have stronger signals than cellular (that is, “mobile internet”) connections.
+Since the solar and home batteries in SA VPP need to work together, signals are sent to the batteries remotely via software.
+Home internet connections (Wi-Fi or Ethernet) are the best way to do this quickly and reliably, as they typically have stronger signals than cellular (that is, “mobile internet”) connections.

-Tesla expects that each system will use less than 5 MB of data each month.
+SA VPP systems will use less than 2 GB of data each month.

-No. By agreeing to join SA VPP, you’re allowing Tesla to access your home internet connection and provide a stronger SA VPP experience for you and everyone else on the program.
-Further information will be provided during the installation process.
+No. By agreeing to join SA VPP, you’re allowing the home energy system access to your home internet connection to use that stronger signal to provide a smoother SA VPP experience for you and everyone else on the program.
+Further information will be provided during the installation process or can be obtained by phoning AGL on 08 8299 6171.

-If you are a Housing SA tenant and you chose to leave SA VPP after a home energy system has been installed on the property, Tesla will reconfigure the system to provide no benefit to the property.
+If you are a SA Housing Trust tenant and you chose to leave SA VPP after a home energy system has been installed on the property, the system will be reconfigured to provide no benefit to the property.

 If the system is reconfigured, all the energy generated and stored will instead be exported to the grid to continue to provide benefits to other households participating in SA VPP and you will not get power from the battery in an outage.
 It is likely the home energy system will remain on your property, even though it will not be used by your property.

-The solar system and battery working together are designed to provide power when there is an outage.
+The energy system installed at your home is designed to provide power when there is an outage.
 However depending on your energy use and the type of life-support equipment you have, there may not be enough energy stored in your battery to power your equipment for the duration of the outage.

 If you decide to join SA VPP, Energy Locals will ask you to provide information about any life support equipment you have.
 Please ensure Energy Locals has this information, and is aware of any changes to your circumstances.